inttter/notetxt/README.md

 # *Notetxt*

-A minimalistic note-taker app designed to let you jot down what you need with ease, without distractions — <strong>no accounts, no subscriptions</strong>, just you and your notes.
+A minimalistic note-taker app designed to let you jot down what you need with ease, without distractions — **no accounts, no subscriptions**, just you and your notes.

 [**Open website →**](https://notetxt.xyz)